 A Story More Than 350 Years in the Making

 When Padre Ballí owned the Island, it was known as the Isla de Santiago.
 Due to the Padre’s reputation as a kind man, the people to whom he ministered affectionately referred to the Island as La Isla Padre – Padre Island.
-While the Island’s population has grown significantly since then, the sandy, white beaches and calm ocean waters still attract migratory birds and sea turtles, and the strong sense of community and acceptance Padre Ballí taught continues to live on today.
+While the Island’s population has grown significantly since then, the sandy, white beaches, and calm ocean waters still attract migratory birds and sea turtles, and the strong sense of community and acceptance Padre Ballí taught continues to live on today.
 That’s one of the many reasons why so many people choose to live on and visit South Padre Island every year.

 As you make your own traditions on South Padre Island, you’ll be creating history too.
 Maybe you’re planning to propose, kneeling in the white sand as the waves wash upon the shore and the sunset lights up the sky; that’s a part of your history that you’ll share over and over again.
-Later, you might bring your first child here to take some of their first wobbling steps in the warm Gulf water, their tiny hands searching for seashells.
-Perhaps building sandcastles on the beaches of South Padre every fall with your children will become a part of your family’s story.
+Later, you might bring your first child here to take some of their first wobbling steps in the warm Gulf waters, their tiny hands searching for seashells.
+Perhaps building sandcastles on the beaches of South Padre with your children will become a part of your family’s story.